-If the doctors are sending fluid for diagnostic tests, please note that the results of your pleural aspiration will not be immediately available.
-It takes several days for the biopsy to be analysed.
-We will usually give you an appointment in the chest clinic to discuss the results with your doctor about 7 to 14 days after the procedure.
-Please contact the pleural team two weeks after the procedure if you have not received an appointment or any updates.
-Occasionally, we might need to do another procedure to give you a diagnosis.
+The results of your pleural aspiration will not be immediately available.
+It takes several days for the specimens to be analysed.
+You will usually be given an appointment in the chest clinic to discuss the results with your doctor approximately 7-14 days after the procedure.
+Please contact your chest doctor's secretary one week after the procedure if you have not received an appointment for the chest clinic.
+Occasionally, a further procedure may be needed to provide a diagnosis.